I have covered quite a few creamy white paint colors around here, but maybe none more popular than Sherwin Williams Shoji White is right now!

 I already shared a couple of Brandi’s photos near the beginning of this post, when we looked at what color Shoji White really is.
 Now there is plenty more where that came from!

-Shoji White Living Room
+Shoji White in the Living Room

 Here is what we will call the great room, because I mean…it’s pretty great!